 Course 3 - Memorize Synthetic Materials

-Fee: USD 250
+Fee: USD 150

-Duration: Sixteen hours of live, online instruction
+Duration: 4 hours of lessons each weekend, totaling sixteen hours of live, online instruction

 Course Goals: